jerrycan619/mStream-themes/README.md

                 |-> electron/
                 |-> modules/
                 |-> ... some other...
-                |-> public/ --- this is where my themes belong in
+                |-> public/ --- this is where my themes replaces some files
 </pre>

 Now download the Theme (or everything) from here und unpack it.